John-Dig/Factory.Solution/README.md

 # Dr. SillyStringz's Factory

-# make sure to remove comment for correct dotnet version in Factory.csproj
+# make sure to remove comment for your correct dotnet version in Factory.csproj